janole/code-bandit/vscode-extension/README.md

 # Code Bandit (VS Code Extension)

 This is the companion VS Code extension for Code Bandit.
-Code Bandit itself is currently a CLI tool, and this extension is a work in progress that exposes just one feature from the CLI today: AI-generated commit messages.
-Over time, this may evolve into (or be complemented by) a full-featured VS Code experience.
+Code Bandit itself is currently a CLI tool, and this extension is a **work in progress** that exposes just one feature from the CLI today:

+- AI-generated commit messages

+Over time, this may evolve into (or be complemented by) a fully-featured VS Code *experience* ...

 ---

 ## Current Status

-- Alpha/Experimental: this extension is early-stage and may change rapidly.
+- **Alpha/Experimental**: this extension is early-stage and may change rapidly.
-- Work in progress: the extension currently provides only the AI-generated commit message feature.
+- **Work in progress**: the extension currently provides **only the AI-generated commit message feature**.
 - Code Bandit’s primary interface today is the command-line (CLI).
 - Additional in-editor AI features (code understanding, generation, refactoring, etc.) are planned but not yet implemented.